 Divers can expect to see a plethora of marine life, including the previously mentioned eight legged creature and his snake-like friends, as well as turtles, lobsters and various fish.
 In addition, you will see the ship’s giant marine spanners and the gargantuan 15ft propeller.
 If a daytime adventure isn’t creepy enough for you, divers with the right qualifications can also experience the wreck during a night dive, where the spotlights and sleeping sea creatures add additional mystery to the wreck.

 B17 Bomber – Corsica

-People often consider wreck diving to be solely focused on ships yet many of the world’s seabed wrecks are of the aviation variety.
-Visit Corisca on a yacht charter and you can explore one of the most evocative planes, the Flying Fortress!
+People often consider wreck diving to be solely focused on ships, yet many of the world’s seabed wrecks are of the aviation variety.
+Visit Corsica on a yacht charter and you can explore one of the most evocative planes, the Flying Fortress!

 SS Sapona – Bahamas (accessible from Fort Lauderdale)

 For a real spooky treat, head to the Fort Lauderdale for a bareboat yacht charter and dive the wreck of the SS Sapona, a giant concrete (yes, we said concrete!) cargo ship, designed by Henry Ford.
 The ship was commissioned for build during the First World War but wasn’t actually completed until much later, in 1920, where she spent some time being used as an oil store before being sold to American smuggler Bruce Bethel.
 Mr Bethel’s initial plans were to use the Sapona as a drifting liquor store, supplying illegally obtained alcohol to the eastern states of the US.
 Unfortunately for Mr. Bethel, his plans were scuppered when the Sapona ran aground off the coast on Bimini in the Bahamas and was later damaged beyond repair during a hurricane in 1926.
 Now, the SS Sapona is famed for being one of the best dive sites in the world.